Rayjuxtnx/philip-ai/README.md

-# Firebase Studio
+# AFRICA GPT

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+this is the first Africa GPT AI made in kenya to assist locals to do reasearch and etc